circonus/docs/content/contribution-guidelines.md

 # Contribution Guidelines

 Thank you for taking the time to contribute to Circonus Docs.
 These guidelines cover project organization and content formatting.
 When you're ready to contribute, head over to our [open source project](https://github.com/circonus/docs) hosted on Github.
 There, you can suggest updates and additions.
-Please keep in mind that all changes require a pull request and associated peer review before being merged into the master and deployed to the live site.
+Please keep in mind that all changes require a pull request and associated peer review before being merged and deployed to the live site.

 ## Project Organization